top of page

 I am an American-born, New York transplant, living and working in Austin, TX.

-Even though it has been said that I was born an artist by close friends, and my early pursuits were always in the fine arts, I attended university to study architecture and urban planning.
-My time at university gave me a great love for design, regardless of the medium.
+Even though it has been said that I was born an artist by close friends, and my early pursuits were in the fine arts, I attended university to study architecture and urban planning.
+My time at university taught me discipline and gave me a great love for design, which has served me to this day.

 While I worked to establish a career in these fields, my heart wasn’t in it.
-My last ditch effort to bring meaning into an unfulfilling career was Feng Shui training.
+My last effort to bring meaning into an unfulfilling career was Feng Shui training.
 On the last day of the training, we were lead through a meditation that concluded with this question – what do you want to do?
 Without hesitation I wrote, “I want to paint”.
 The answer was shocking but not surprising.
-I decided then and there that I was going to become a professional artist.
-I also concluded that if I wanted to be a fine art painter, I should probably learn how to paint properly.

-In 2001 and 2002, I attended three week long seminars with Philip Rubinov Jacobson and Michael Fuchs, in both Vienna, AU and Florence, IT.
-Under their tutelage, I studied the mische technique.
-A method that involves the layering of oil and tempera paints in a prescribed sequence.
-The result is magical optical effects and a vibrant luminosity.
-It is my variations on this technique that now define my distinctive artistic style.
+In seeking painting instruction, I stumbled upon Philip Rubinov Jacobson's Old Masters New Visions seminar.
+A chance occurrence that changed my life.
+In 2001 and 2002, I studied with Prof. Phil and Michael Fuchs, in both Vienna, AU and Florence, IT.
+Under their tutelage, I learned the Mischtechnik.
+A method of developing a painting in layers, in a prescribed sequence, that was originally interpreted and taught by Austrian artist Ernst Fuchs.
+The result is magical optical effects, a vibrant luminosity, and a high level of detail.
+It is my variations on this technique that now defines my distinctive style.

-While pursuing my artistic dreams, I faced profound challenges when my children were born with intense medical needs.
+While pursuing my artistic dreams in NYC, I faced profound challenges when my children were born with medical needs.
 This demanding period in my life led me to temporarily step away from my studio practice to focus on caring for them.
 In addition to managing their medical needs, I also homeschooled.
-This chapter of my life was marked by two extremes: the traumatizing medical experiences I had with my children, and the profound joy of teaching them, sharing my love of art with them, and making art together.
-The fabric arts, curriculum design, a countless numbers of drawings used for homeschooling, and unique art projects with my kids, were my artistic output during this period.
+This chapter of my life was marked by two extremes: traumatizing medical experiences with my children, and the profound joy of teaching, sharing and making art together.

-In 2019, I returned to my personal art and my painting studio practice.
+In 2019, after many years away, I returned to my studio practice and my personal art.
 My passion for painting is as steadfast as ever and my work stands as a testament to the dedication I have for my craft.

 A firm believer in the power of art to enrich and transform lives, I also actively work to promote the value of art in my community.
-My teaching and volunteer work, includes providing art instruction to both children and adults with disabilities.
-This work is near and dear to my heart and it is also work I am very passionate about.
+My teaching and volunteer work includes providing art instruction to children and adults with disabilities.
+This work is near and dear to my heart and work I am very passionate about.
 I believe everyone deserves quality arts instruction.
 I have witnessed first-hand the transformative power of art, not only with my own children who have disabilities, but also with many of my students.

-With an unquenchable thirst for creative expression, I remain steadfast in sharing my paintings, my knowledge, and my experiences, with the hopes that in doing so, I will leave an indelible mark on the all of the people I have had the honor to share my work with.
+With an unquenchable thirst for creative expression, I remain steadfast in sharing my paintings, my knowledge, and my experiences.
+In doing so, my hope is that I can leave an indelible mark on the all of the people I have had the honor to share art with.

 ----------------